gailag/gailag.github.io/projects/covid-timed-series.md

 Developing a timed series data through Python was really fun.
 It was my first time using the language, and I picked up the language after numerous Youtube tutorials and hundreds of questions to my professor.
 I think I was particularly so interested in creating the timed series data because we were conducting a study that is occuring at the present time.
 And in doing so, I felt as if I became more knowldgeable with the Covid cases.
 It made me feel reassured, because I was able to make predictions based on the data.
 Having acquired the knowledge ultimately helped me with my anxiety from Covid.

+The repository that I used is from [John Hopkins CSSE](https://github.com/CSSEGISandData).